yusuf8ahmed/Ship/README.md

 # Ship
 Ship is a command line application that makes transferring files from a computer to a phone or another computer easy <br>
-Ship is Developed on MacOS Catalina and should work with any Mac OS X 10.7 (Lion) or newer
+Ship is Developed on MacOS Catalina and should work on all platforms that python3 supports

 <a href="https://www.producthunt.com/posts/ship-9?utm_source=badge-featured&utm_medium=badge&utm_souce=badge-ship-9" target="_blank"><img src="https://api.producthunt.com/widgets/embed-image/v1/featured.svg?post_id=206345&theme=light" alt="Ship - The best way to move files between your devices | Product Hunt Embed" style="width: 250px; height: 54px;" width="250px" height="54px" /></a>

-# MacOS
+# All platforms

 ## Installation
-1. clone this repo with the lastest tag <br>
-`git clone https://github.com/yusuf8ahmed/Ship.git --branch v0.0.1.6 --single-branch`
-2. go into the Ship folder<br>
-`cd Ship`
-3. and open the terminal and run <br>
-`bash install.sh`
+1. install from pip
+`pip install shipapp`

 ## Uninstallation
-1. Go into the Ship folder and open the terminal and run <br>
-`bash unistall.sh`
+1. uninstall from pip
+`pip uninstall shipapp`

 # Usage

-## How to use
+## How to use (Basic)
 1. Type in the command and filename that you want to share.
 ```bash
 ship [FILENAME]